maroomartin/portfolio/manual.md

 # Navigation and Trip Planning

-Getting lost in the desert isn’t just inconvenient—it can be dangerous.
+Getting lost in the desert isn’t just inconvenient, it can be dangerous.
 With few landmarks, unreliable service, and trails that change with weather and time, planning your route is essential for a successful and safe off-road experience.

-This section breaks down how to plan your trip, use off-road navigation tools, and build a reliable safety net in case things don’t go as planned.

 ---

 ## Choosing the Right Trail

 ### **Start with Research**
-- Use trusted apps like **Gaia GPS**, **OnX Offroad**, or **AllTrails (4x4 filter)**
+- Use trusted apps like **OnX Offroad** or **Trails Offroad**
 - Check trail ratings (easy, moderate, hard) and user reviews
 - Confirm open/closed status through **BLM, Forest Service, or park websites**